cs4110/2018fa-web/src/syllabus.md

 * Do not show any partial solution to another student or give any hints.
 * Never share code.
 (Shared code is surprisingly easy to detect.)
 * Do not search the Internet for solutions.
+Don't look anything relevant up on Wikipedia.
+Don't search on Stack Overflow or anywhere else.
 * *Do* ask someone if you're confused about what the assignment is asking for.
 * *Definitely* ask the course staff if you're not sure whether or not something is OK.